kyawtun19/Data-Portfolio-/README.md

 The Ford GoBike dataset contains over 1.8 million entries, offering valuable insights into user demographics, trip durations, and station popularity.
 The goals of this analysis are to:
 1. Identify key trends in user demographics and trip durations.
-2. Determine the busiest stations to target for resource allocation.
+2. Determine the busiest stations to target for resource distribution.
 3. Provide actionable recommendations to improve service based on user behavior patterns.

 ### Key Visualizations and Findings